48Club/bnb-48-inscription/README.md

 The sender deploys a new inscription following bnb-48 standard and acts as the role of owner.

-If the tick value is not unique, operation on the second or later deployed one should carry tick-hash instead of tick to avoid confliction.
+If the tick value is not unique, operation on the second or later deployed one should carry tick-hash as a mandatory parameter to avoid confliction.
+Otherwise, op will be considered as upon the very first inscription shares the identical tick.

 |tuple|type|mandatory|description|
 |-|-|-|-|